airdb/vuepress/zh/english/level3/unit3/part1/dating-anniversary.md

 W: Can you guess what is?

-M: Could you give me a hit?
+M: Could you give me a hint?

 W: We Went there 6 months ago.

-M: Oh, you mean freedoms?
+M: Oh, you mean Freedoms?

 W: Are you excited?
 You said you realy like the foods there.

 M: Yes, that's true.
-I also remember the desert, do you?
+I also remember the dessert, do you?

 W: Yes, but let's not talk about that now.